Soroosh129/NeuOS/README.md

     cmake --version
 You can download the latest version of CMake and compile it yourself from https://cmake.org/download/ .

+Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after you get errors :).
+The suggested dependencies can be installed by:

+    sudo apt install libgflags-dev libgoogle-glog-dev protobuf-compiler liblmdb-dev libleveldb-dev libsnappy-dev libatlas-base-dev doxygen

+Same goes for data, mean files, etc. which will come later.

 To install NeuOS, create a ``build`` folder:

     mkdir build
     cd build
     cmake .. -DCUDA_USE_STATIC_CUDA_RUNTIME=OFF

-Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after you get errors :).
-The suggested dependencies can be installed by:

-    sudo apt install libgflags-dev libgoogle-glog-dev protobuf-compiler liblmdb-dev libleveldb-dev libsnappy-dev libatlas-base-dev doxygen

-Same goes for data, mean files, etc..

 To replicate the results in the paper, make sure CUDNN is installed and configured for Caffe (i.e., by uncommenting the ``USE_CUDNN :=1`` flag in ``Makefile.config``).